 "That's a shame, because this is very good coffee."
 Sayla replied.
 "I don't usually get anything of this quality out here."

 "Oh?
-Let me guess, you're an Inner Worlder?
-Earth perhaps?" the old man said, casting a corner glance at her.
+Let me guess, you're from Earth itself?" the old man said, casting a corner glance at her.

 Sayla laughed.
 "Not even close." she said as she wiped her mouth with a napkin.
 "Let's just say I don't come from a Federation world."